ZDENKO KOS MSc MEc BScEcon(Hons) MBA

 Personal life

-As a child, Zdenko was an accomplished sportsman, including: swimming for club Iliria, playing basketball and handball, later studying both Shotokan [17] and Yoshukai [18] karate.
-Kos was a regular visitor to the football club NK Olimpija, Ljubljana** [19] with his father and brothers.
-A lifelong football enthusiast, in the UK he remains a Chelsea FC [20] regular visitor and supporter.
+As a child, Zdenko was an accomplished sportsman, including: swimming for club Iliria [40], playing basketball for club Ilirija [41] and handball for club Slovan [42], later studying both Shotokan [43] and Yoshukai [44] karate.
+Kos was a regular visitor to the football club NK Olimpija, Ljubljana**[45] with his father and brothers.
+A lifelong football enthusiast, in the United Kingdom he remains a Chelsea FC [46] regular visitor and supporter.

 References